Egg partner with Project Etopia to deliver EV charging infrastructure to new residential properties

 Being able to view Egg’s home EV charger installed at the show home, and with their property already built to optimise a charger installation, Etopia Homes and Egg are making it easy for homeowners to get cracking with home charging.

-The new homeowner simply scans the QR code to sign up to the Egg EV Charger Plan, which is just £38 per month – for standard installation, their charger, and a hassle-free service subscription called Egg Plus.
+The new homeowner simply scans the QR code to sign up to the Egg EV Charger Plan, which is for just £35 per month (subject to credit check) – for standard installation, their charger, and a hassle-free service subscription called Egg Plus.

-“We are proud to have partnered with such a bold and visionary homebuilder as Etopia in our first EV pre-enablement development,” says Eleanor Sands, New Developments Lead at Egg.
+“We are proud to have partnered with such a bold and visionary homebuilder as Etopia in our first EV pre-enablement development,” says Egg's New Developments Lead at Egg.
 “We look forward to a long and productive relationship that will help contribute to a net-zero future for the UK.”

 Ben Burge, Sales and Marketing Director at Etopia Homes, said: “‘Etopia Homes, alongside the wider Etopia Group, remains at the forefront of helping housebuilding and development make the transition to net-zero.
 In Egg, we feel we have found a partner who not only shares our values and ambitions but enjoys the stability and support of a progressive and forward-thinking parent organisation.
 Net-zero will demand a sustained and committed effort, but with strong and trusted partnerships it is within reach.”